sylvaticus/BetaML.jl/README.md

 ## Contribute

 Contributions to the library are welcome.
 We are particularly interested in the areas covered in the "TODO" list above, but we are open to other areas as well.
 Please however consider that the focus is mostly didactic/research, so clear, easy to read (and well documented) code and simple API with reasonable defaults are more important that highly optimised algorithms.
 For the same reason, it is fine to use verbose names.
 Please open an issue to discuss your ideas or make directly a well-documented pull request to the repository.
+While not required by any means, if you are customising BetaML and writing for example your own neural network layer type (by subclassing `AbstractLayer`), your own sampler (by subclassing `AbstractDataSampler`) or your own mixture component (by subclassing `AbstractMixture`), please consider to give it back to the community and open a pull request to integrate them in BetaML.

 ## Acknowledgements